bxparks/AceTimeClock/README.md

 The AceTimeClock library provides various `Clock` classes to retrieve and synchronize the real time clock from different sources.
-The different clock sources are converted to a common 32-bit signed integer (`int32_t`) that represents the number of seconds since a fixed point in the past called the "Epoch".
+The different clock sources are converted to a 32-bit signed integer (`int32_t`) that represents the number of seconds since a fixed point in the past called the **epoch**.
 The epoch in this library is defined to be 2000-01-01T00:00:00 UTC for compatibility with the [AceTime](https://github.com/bxparks/AceTime) companion library.

 The following clock sources are supported: